Which helmet is better: Oculus Go or Galaxy Gear VR?

-Oculus and Samsung have worked over the years to create a portable and powerful virtual reality helmet.
-Thanks
+Oculus and Samsung have been working for years to create a portable and powerful virtual reality headset.
+Thanks to

-The choice between these two models is not a solution fromsimple, especially if you're already in the Gear VR ecosystem.
-To help you decide, we have collected in this article what to expect when comparing these devices when the Oculus Go goes on sale.
+Choosing between these two models – solutionnot an easy one, especially if you're already in the Gear VR ecosystem.
+To help you decide, we've put together in this article what you can expect when comparing these devices when the Oculus Go goes on sale.

 Advertising